maxwells/bootstrap-tags/README.md

 - Make changes to the coffeescript and sass files, not js/css.
 This is to ensure that the next person who comes in and edits upstream from js/css will not overwrite your changes.
 - Create a pull request for your feature branch, updating README documentation if necessary

-### Todos

-1. Refactor into constituent parts and/or a framework; the existing code base is difficult to extend
-1. consider how initializing tags with popovers should work -> I don't like the parallel arrays.

 ### License